rexosorous/TwitchPy/docs/source/Guides&Help.rst

             self.IRC = IRC                  # obtained from TwitchBot.Client so we can interact with chat

-        @Commands.create()                  # decorator used to create the command async def ping(self, chat):         # the function must take one argument: chat await self.IRC.send('pong')
+        @Commands.create()                  # decorator used to create the command async def ping(self, ctx):         # the function must take one argument: chat await self.IRC.send('pong')

     bot = TwitchBot.Client(**login)
     my_commands = MyCommands(bot.get_IRC())
-    bot.add_cog(my_commands)                # don't forget to add the cog to the bot bot.run()
+    bot.add_cogs(my_commands)                # don't forget to add the cog to the bot bot.run()

 Let's break this down.